harlan-zw/wp-keystone/README.md

 #### **Automated Testing**

-Automated tested is setup using behat.
-To get it working properly you need to run a selenium server which has been supplied in the form of a composer package.
-For this to work you'll need to copy over the drivers.
-This has to be done outside of docker at the moment.
+Automated tested is setup using wordhat.

 1. Run the server `composer selenium`
 2. Run tests `composer test`

+To see the test output run `composer vnc`.
+The password is `vnc123`